Cricket-Australia v India - fourth test scoreboard

-India by 298 runs on the fifth day of the fourth test at the
+on the fourth day of the fourth test between Australia and India

 Australia won the toss and elected to bat